-For me Stephen King is a fail safe author, when I don’t know what to read I read Stephen King because I’m always sure that it’s going to be great.
-Needful Things was no exception as you’ll soon find out in this book review.
-Stephen King is one of the most prolic authors of our time, but Needful Things is one of this most iconic tales.
-Once reading Needful Things a lot of pop-culture references start to make sense.
+Stephen King is one of the most prolific authors of our time, but Needful Things is one of the most iconic tales.
+Once reading Needful Things, many pop-culture references start to make sense.

-It was the first novel Stephen King wrote after coming out of rehab for drug & alcohol addiction.
-So I’d imagine at the time, there was a weird sense of anticipation surrounding this book, This proved that King doesn’t need to follow the writer’s adage of “write f*cked, edit sober”.
-He’s still a great author sober.
+It was the first novel Stephen King wrote after coming out of rehab for addiction.
+This proved that King doesn’t need to follow the writer’s adage of “write f*cked, edit sober.”
+He’s still a great author, sober.

-Leland Gaunt’s new store has something for everyone but his items don’t come cheap, and that doesn’t refer to the price tag.
-His customers, while immensely satisfied with their purchases, find the worst of themselves emerging in order to protect their new found property.
-A mere little prank or trick is a part of the terms of conditions, but Mr Gaunt knows his trade well and soon enough greed consumes the residents of Castle Rock.
+Leland Gaunt’s new store has something for everyone, but his items don’t come cheap, which doesn’t refer to the price tag.
+While immensely satisfied with their purchases, his customers find the worst of themselves emerging to protect their newfound property.
+A mere little prank or trick is a part of the terms of conditions, but Mr. Gaunt knows his trade well, and soon enough, greed consumes the residents of Castle Rock.

-Like all of King’s works, this is dark and a sinister ambience of foreboding runs through out as there’s something about Mr Gaunt you just can’t put your finger on.
+Like all of King’s works, this is dark, and a sinister ambiance of foreboding runs throughout as there’s something about Mr. Gaunt you just can’t put your finger on.
 It may be a lengthy novel, but it never bores.
-The amount of characters and frequent POV changes can be confusing at times, but by the end of it you could conduct the census of Castle Rock yourself!
-It’s alarming, brutal, and violent at times, but King’s humour always shines though for comic relief.
+The number of characters and frequent POV changes can be confusing, but you could conduct the census of Castle Rock yourself by the end of it!
+It’s alarming, brutal, and violent at times, but King’s humour always shines through for comic relief.

-Even though Needful Things wont happen in real life (I hope) it’s a cautionary tale about greed.
-You can get your hands on your most desired posession, but at the cost of your decency and soul?
-The whole town falls apart after the store opens when one “harmless” pranks Mr Gaunt has his cusomers do ripple into chaos.
+Even though Needful Things won’t happen in real life (I hope), it’s a cautionary tale about greed.
+You can get your hands on your most desired possession but at the cost of your decency and soul?
+The whole town falls apart after the store opens when one “harmless” prank Mr. Gaunt has his customers do ripples into chaos.

-Lealant Gaunt is such as captivating antagonist.
-King excells at writing bad guys, and Mr Gaunt is one of his best villians.
+Leland Gaunt is such as captivating antagonist.
+King excels at writing bad guys, and Mr. Gaunt is one of his best villains.